d2s/Documentation/docs/DIYNAS.md

 My knowledge about computer hardware is very limited.
 The hardware in new NAS is more or less selected by advices from the computer store.
 The most important objective is to get hardware which is supported by the OS.
 The form factor of the motherboard also narrows the possibilities.
 I want a small NAS and decided to go for a [mini-ITX](https://en.wikipedia.org/wiki/Mini-ITX) motherboard.
 The hardware in my NAS is probably not the best solution.
 But it works (finally).

+### Why backup

 For me, backup is very important.
 And do backup to several locations and keep the backups in the different locations synchronised.
 Not loosing data is the obvious reason for doing backup.
 There are several ways to "loose" data.
 Disk crash is one.
 Highjacking by ransomware another.
 A **restore** of data is a cheap solution if either of the them occurs.

+### Backup by using rsync

+The rsync utility is avaliiable on most OS plattforms.
+It has been around for some time and it is rock solid and very effective.
+See also [How to Use RsyncOSX](HowtoUseRsyncOSX.md) about rsync and RsyncOSX.

 ## Encrypt sensitive information